KayvT/KayvT/README.md

 **About Me:**

-- 🌱 I’m currently working as junior software developer at @[DigitArc](https://github.com/digitarc).
+- 🌱 I’m currently working as junior software developer @[DigitArc](https://github.com/digitarc).
 - 💬 I would love to connect with different people and work on projects together!
 - 📫 How to reach me: [@TheKhaledYassen](https://twitter.com/TheKhaledYassen)
+- ⚡ Fun fact: I love running, chess, mechanical keybaords, and sarcasm :wink:
 - 📫 You can also find me on: [Strava](https://www.strava.com/athletes/51336720)
-- ⚡ Fun fact: I love running, chess, mechanical keybaords, and sarcasm :wink:

 ### Some of the Languages and Tools I know 🌐